szeitlin/szeitlin-blog/content/content/posts/engineering/python_oop.md

 In this case, the `__init__` method can take inputs to define each of our different types of dessert.

-The _self_ argument is a default reference that python uses to keep track of which _instance_ of the class we're talking about.
+The _self_ argument is a reference that python uses to keep track of which _instance_ of the class we're talking about.
 So each time we create a new Sweets object, it will have its own attributes, which we refer to by using _self_ within